zencart/documentation/content/user/payment/paypal_troubleshooting.md

 ### How Does IPN work (for Website Payments Standard)?

-"IPN" = "Instant Payment Notification" ... part of PayPal's™ "Website Payments Standard" service.
+"IPN" means "Instant Payment Notification."
+It's part of PayPal's™ "Website Payments Standard" service.

 1. Customer places an order on your site
 2. For payment, they are taken to a link on PayPal's™ site, where they provide their information and pay for their order.